Hyperpat’s HyperDay

 Sometimes being ’smart’ isn’t all it’s cracked up to be.

-Posted in Books, SF, Science & Engineering, science fiction | No Comments »
+Posted in Books, Science & Engineering, science fiction, SF | Leave a Comment »

 What a Piece of Work is Man